Which Cruises Go to Fiji?

 2. Royal Caribbean

 Leave Sydney, Australia, on an internationally-acclaimed cruise liner with Royal Caribbean and its 12-Night South Pacific & Fiji Cruise.
 As well as New Caledonia and Vanuatu, you’ll cruise to the popular ports of Lautoka and Suva of Fiji’s mainland.
-Spend the day soaking in the sights and the cuisine of Suva and Lautoka, or head out on a shore excursions to waterfall parks, river excursions or to watch a cultural performance.
+Spend the day soaking in the sights and the cuisine of Suva and Lautoka, or head out on a shore excursion to waterfall parks, river excursions or to watch a cultural performance.
 You’ll also get to enjoy onboard entertainment on your ship, from a waterpark to laser tag.
 See shore excursions in Lautoka here.

 3. Princess Cruises